sstar04/STARAlgorithm/README.md

 ===========
 1. Copy STARAlgortihm anywhere you like and enter the folder

-     cd STARAlgorithm/src
+     cd STARAlgorithm

-2. Use the makefile_lib to compile the CUDA code available in folder src
+2. Use CMakeLists.txt to compile the code sample Demo.cpp

-     make -f makefile_lib

-3. Compile Demo.cxx using cmake
+     mkdir build

-     cd ..
+     cd build

-     ccmake .
+     ccmake ..

-      (If VTK is not installed but compiled on your system, you will need to specify the path to your VTK build

-       (see https://www.vtk.org/Wiki/VTK/Configure_and_Build for more details)
+      (If VTK is not installed but compiled on your system, you will need to specify the path to your VTK build (see https://www.vtk.org/Wiki/VTK/Configure_and_Build for more details)

      make

 4. Run the executable FindBorder

-   Some data set examples are available in folder DataSetExample.
+   Some data set examples are available in folder DataSetExample, move the folder in the directory where you are running the code.

-   They consist in vtk files named "Cells#.vtk" which contains space coordinates and radius of the cells composing a simulated tumor spheroid.
+   The folder DataSetExamples contains vtk files named "Cells#.vtk" storing space coordinates and radius of the cells composing a simulated tumor spheroid.

    You can use the number of the file to select the dataset you want to analize.